-If you can’t find Vanderpump Rose you can substitute Summer House’s favorite, Chateau d’Esclans Whispering Angel.
-The cast was seen throughout the Hamptons sipping, and sometimes chugging huge bottles of the beverage.
-Both wines are similar in price and the reviews for the 2018 vintages are within one point of each other on WineMag.com.
+If you can’t find Vanderpump Rose, you can substitute Summer House’s favorite, Chateau d’Esclans Whispering Angel.
+The cast was throughout the Hamptons sipping, and sometimes chugging massive bottles of the beverage.
+Both wines are similar in price, and the reviews for the 2018 vintages are within one point of each other on WineMag.com.
 You can’t go wrong with either.
 “Rose All Day!”

 Bravo TV Themed Party Menu